 The segment has contracted with Boeing to produce the wing control surfaces (inboard and outboard flaps, slats and deceleron assemblies) for the USAF's A-10 fleet.
 This contract has a potential value of over \$110.0 million; however, annual quantities will vary, as they are dependent upon the orders Boeing receives from the USAF.
 Initial deliveries under this program began in the third quarter of 2010 and full rate production began during the fourth quarter of 2012.
-Through December 31, 2015, 140 shipsets have been delivered over the life of the program.
-In January 2016, the USAF indicated that they would delay the retirement of the A-10 fleet due to its importance in current operations in the Middle East.
-Formal details of the USAF plans regarding the A-10 will not be released until the 2017 Department of Defense budget is released in February 2016.
-We will continue to monitor the defense budget and understand that despite this positive indication, the future of this program could be at risk without the continued support of Congress.
-As of the date of this filing, we believe congressional support remains strong and we have confidence that this program will continue.
-We have not received any orders for additional shipsets in 2015, and through the date of this filing we have not received any indication from our customer that this program will be terminated.
+Through December 31, 2016, 162 shipsets have been delivered over the life of the program, and approximately 11 shipsets remain in backlog.
+In 2016, the USAF indicated that they would delay the retirement of the A-10 fleet due to its vital close air support, search and rescue capabilities and the lack of a suitable replacement.
+We continue to monitor the defense budget and understand that despite this positive indication, the future of this program could be at risk without the continued support of Congress.
+We have not received any orders for additional shipsets, and as such, we expect a break in production as we complete the units we currently have on order and wait for follow-on orders from our customer.
+We have not received any indication from our customer that this program will be terminated.
+Production and deliveries under this contract have been extended through the first quarter of 2017.
 Tooling and nonrecurring costs on this program are being amortized over 242 shipsets, the number of shipsets expected to be delivered under this program.
-At December 31, 2015, our program backlog was \$14.4 million, representing approximately 33 shipsets, and total program inventory was \$17.1 million, of which a significant portion may not be recoverable in the event of a contract termination.
+At December 31, 2016 and 2015, our program backlog was \$5.3 million and \$14.4 million, respectively, and total program inventory was \$12.8 million and \$17.1 million, respectively.
+The current total program inventory includes nonrecurring costs of \$8.7 million, which may not be recoverable in the event of a significant break in production or contract termination prior to the completion of the 242 shipsets.